 If you would encounter technical problem, please email email@example.com .
 After having completed your application, you should close the webb browser if you have been using a public computer.

-Students admitted to a three or five year at KTH must have completed two years (at the time of the exchange) to be eligable to apply for exchange studies.
+Students admitted to a three or five year programme at KTH must have completed two years (at the time of the exchange) to be eligible to apply for exchange studies.
 The student must also meet the following requirements:

 - Not have more than two unfinished courses for applicants in their second year, applicable to courses up until study period 1 the year you apply for exchange studies